 How to Create Brandable Domain Names

 Brandable domains are made-up words that sound good and stick in memory.
 Spotify, Hulu, Zapier, Twilio - none of these words existed before the companies created them.
 Now they're worth billions.
+According to Sedo's annual domain market report, brandable invented-word domains command higher resale prices than generic keyword domains on average[1].
+Once you've built a shortlist, you'll need to decide on a TLD - our .com vs .io comparison covers the trade-offs most founders face.

 The appeal is simplicity: an invented word has no baggage.
 No one else has a trademark on it.
 No competitor has a similar name.
 Your brand owns the word completely.
+For a deeper look at how to evaluate and choose these names, see our complete guide to brandable domain names.

 Five Techniques That Work